uni-js/universe/README.md

 yarn build:framework
 ```

-4. then create a `.env` file, which the file path is: `packages/universe/.env`,
+4. then create a `.env` file, in the pronject root folder,
 to specify data folder of the server and some other options.

 its content is like: